sanaaziz-analyst/restaurant-insights-and-star-restaurant-identification/README.md

 # Restaurant Insights & Star Restaurant Identification

 A data analysis project built for a restaurant consolidator looking to revamp their B2C portal.
-The business needed a smarter way to identify high-performing restaurants and build better recommendation logic — so I worked through the full pipeline: raw data → cleaning → SQL analysis → Tableau visuals → interactive dashboard.
+The business needed a smarter way to identify high performing restaurants and build better recommendation logic, so I worked through the full pipeline: raw data → cleaning → SQL analysis → Tableau visuals → interactive dashboard.

 The dataset covered **9,551 restaurants** across multiple countries, with 19 attributes ranging from location and cuisine type to pricing, delivery options, and customer ratings.